 There's the HonestBrew Membership essentially charges you £10 a month to top up online credit that you can then spend on whichever beers are available at its store at discounted prices.

 Or there's Honesty Boxes, which is the classic curated subscription box that is selected for you.
-You can choose to receive a mixed box of light and dark beers or just light beers, and you'll also get discounts on any you buy from the online store.
+You can choose to receive a mixed box of light and dark beers or just IPAs and pale ales, and you'll also get discounts on any you buy from the online store.

 Subscribers to either service also gets early access to new beer releases and sales on the website, and payments can be paused or adjusted to become less frequent.

 Running cost of membership: £10 per month (HonestBrew Membership), £22.90 per month (six beers), £29.90 per month (nine beers), £36.90 per month (12 beers).